 Over the last few months, Jakarta residents have once again come face-to-face with difficulties posed by intensifying air pollution.
-On 13 August 2023, the city’s air quality was ranked worst in the world according to data from organisations like IQAir, sparking serious concern among citizens.
+On 13 August 2023, the ranking of Jakarta air quality was statistically the worst in the world according to data from organisations like IQAir, sparking serious concern among citizens.

 Whilst the smog itself is quite visible across the city’s horizon, and real, physical health concerns are emerging, the sources of and solutions for this pervasive pollution remain hazy, despite the fact that this is not a new issue.